What are ecommerce SMART goals exactly?

-If you are looking to grow your online business in the year 2017, it’s helpful to have goals in place.
+If you are looking to grow your online business this year, it’s helpful to have goals in place.
 Using Peter Drucker’s SMART system for goal-setting can be very helpful for you and your business.
 The SMART system has been used for setting goals for decades, and it still applies today.
 The ecommerce SMART goals program is broken down like this:

 Specific – Choose a Specific Area You Want to Improve